Elementor Vs Beaver – Pricing, Features & More – Full Review

 It’s also useful for those starting up their business that wants a little extra step in the right direction.
 Here is what is included in this basic plan:

-• Unlimited websites
+• Unlimited Sites

 Next, we have the Pro version, which costs $199 per year.
 Pro is a great option to consider if you run a larger business and have complete control over your website.
 Here is what you can get under this plan:

-• Everything in the previous tier
+• Everything in the Standard version

-• Premium Beaver Builder theme
+• Beaver Builder Theme Included

-Finally, there is the Agency plan at only $399 a month, making it the most expensive.
+Finally, we arrived at the Ultimate version, priced at only $546 per year, making it the most expensive.
 Beaver Builder considers this version to be the highest-quality premium service the company offers.
-Here is what is included with this particular advanced package:

-• Everything in the previous tier
+• Everything in the Agency version

 Overall, while it’s more expensive than Elementor, Beaver offers plenty of premium services with unlimited websites to use.
 It also offers a stronger connection for collaborations, which allows greater user experience across multiple sites.